europeana/keycloak-europeana/README.md

 # keycloak-cf-docker

-This project prepares all necessary resources needed to build a Keycloak docker container to deploy on Cloud Foundry:

-- compile the Bcrypt addon module as a jar file; this is copied to the Wildfly deployment directory in the Docker image;
+This project contains:

-- copy the two necessary dependencies to the Keycloak Modules directory;
+- the Dockerfile needed to build the docker image of Keycloak as used by Europeana

+- the java source code needed to build the BCrypt module .jar file that is to be added to the docker image

+- placeholder directories for the BCrypt dependencies (to be added to keycloak/modules/)

+- a placeholder directory for the bcrypt-addon.jar file (to be added to keycloak/standalone/deployments/)

+### Check the versions in the pom.xml files

+The version of Keycloak and all dependencies are set in `bcrypt-addon/pom.xml`.
+Most important are:

+- keycloak: **10.0.2**

+- apache commons-codec: **1.14**

+- spring-security-crypto: **5.1.4.RELEASE**

+### How to build a Docker image in Jenkins:

+- pull this project

+- provide a properties file containing the settings needed for the BCrypt module (see `bcrypt-addon/src/main/resources/bcrypt.properties`) and copy that to the same directory, renaming it to `bcrypt-user.properties`

+- add a top level Maven target: `clean package -U`; this will compile the project, package it and copy the dependency `.jar` files and `bcrypt-addon.jar` to the placeholder directories

+- build the docker image in an _Execute Shell_ module, e.g. `docker build -t ${DOCKER_IMAGE_NAME} .`

-- copy the PostgreSQL driver jar to the Keycloak Modules directory;
+- and push the image to Docker Hub

+### building and running the image locally:

+For testing, this project can also be run in a local Docker environment:

+- check this project out from Github

+- execute `mvn clean package` to create the necessary .jar file

-- patch the Keycloak configuration to use PostgreSQL
+- build the docker image:

-The above is all done by issuing a mvn clean package on the root pom.
-After that is done, the Docker image can be built with (example)

-docker build --no-cache --tag keycloak-cf-docker:0.12 .
+`docker build --no-cache --tag {imagename}:{tag} .`

-The docker image thus produced can be run when DB connection settings are provided as environment variables like this:

-docker run --publish 8080:8080 --detach  \
--e DB_ADDR='weird-ibm-db-url' \
--e DB_PORT='16080' \
--e DB_DATABASE='keycloak4cf' \
--e DB_SCHEMA='public' \
--e DB_PASSWORD='now-way-jose' \
--e DB_USER='admin' \
---name kccf keycloak-cf-docker:0.12

-This connects to the small test DB prepared earlier for the first test with Keycloak on Docker and it works.

-Note that the BCrypt pepper is for now stored in the keycloak.user.properties (not uploaded), and needs to be substituted in the bcryptpasswordhashproviderfactory class.
-This will be fixed asap.
+- run the image:

+`docker run --publish 8080:8080 --detach  -e DB_ADDR={POSTGRES URL} -e DB_PORT={POSTGRES PORT} -e DB_DATABASE={DATABASE NAME}' -e DB_SCHEMA={SCHEMA NAME} -e DB_PASSWORD={DB PASSWORD} -e DB_USER={DB USER} --name {CONTAINER_NAME} {imagename}:{tag}`

+Note that the `{imagename}:{tag}` provided in the run command has to match was was specified when building the image.